DuartBreedt/EduanBreedtBlog/content/blog/shaman.md

 We are the new shaman.
 What if I see the stage, the audience?
 What is a chess piece when not on a chess board?
-What am I when standing in line at the bank?
 What if I see bones and trinquets as just bones and trinquets?
 Do I have to believe it for it to work?
 Once I’ve seen it can I unsee it? please.